Help! My newborn refuses to sleep in their bassinet or crib.

 As a Fort Collins, Colorado-based newborn sleep coach, one of the most common concerns expressed by newborn parents is that their new baby has an aversion to their bassinet or crib and either won’t sleep very long in their own sleeping space or downright refuses to sleep at all unless being held.
 Parents often wonder if their baby is afraid of their bassinet or crib or doesn’t like that brand or model.

 Is there something wrong with the crib or bassinet?
-Why doesn’t my baby like it?
+Why doesn’t my baby like their crib or bassinet?

 Although it’s reasonable to expect your newborn to be adjusting to their new sleeping space, it’s important to not personalize your baby’s reaction and conclude that they do not like their bassinet or crib.
 Your baby is not having complex thoughts about their crib.
-In fact, the sleeping space itself likely has nothing to do with the aversion to sleep at all.
+The sleeping space itself likely has nothing to do with the aversion to sleep at all.

 So, what is the issue?
 Why won’t your newborn sleep in the bassinet?
 Why won’t your baby sleep in the crib?